pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ### Ubiquitous

-SXP protocols should be able to run on mobiles phones.
+SXP protocols should be able to run on Smart Phones.

 ### Open